14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Woodrow-Trash-Can-Charcoal-7.jpg?v=1727658652
   Price: $59.99 NZD
-- [Umbra Bird Café Feeder - Grey](https://everydayhome.co.nz/products/bird-cafe-grey): Invite wild birds to dine in style-and satisfy your taste for modern design-with this hip new spin on the traditional bird feeder.
+- [Bird Café - Grey](https://everydayhome.co.nz/products/bird-cafe-grey): Invite wild birds to dine in style-and satisfy your taste for modern design-with this hip new spin on the traditional bird feeder.
 The Bird Cafe bird feeder from Umbra features a cube-shaped architectural form with asymmetrical windows.
 When filled, seed is visible through the clear plastic windows and flows out of holes in the bottom into the wrap-around tray for birds to perch on and feast.
-  Updated: 2025-09-25T13:00:53Z
+  Updated: 2025-10-02T03:38:06Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Bird-Cafe-Grey-8.jpg?v=1727660328
   Price: $79.99 NZD
-- [Umbra Stream Water Fountain - Grey](https://everydayhome.co.nz/products/stream-water-fountain-grey): USB-powered, Stream makes a great addition to your desk space, counter, entryway and more; providing an aesthetic and relaxing way to integrate decor into your space; also doubles as a great gift for any wellness lover.
+- [Stream Water Fountain - Grey](https://everydayhome.co.nz/products/stream-water-fountain-grey): USB-powered, Stream makes a great addition to your desk space, counter, entryway and more; providing an aesthetic and relaxing way to integrate decor into your space; also doubles as a great gift for any wellness lover.
-  Updated: 2025-09-25T13:01:06Z
+  Updated: 2025-10-02T03:38:27Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Stream-Water-Fountain-Grey-8.jpg?v=1727659011
-  Price: $29.99 NZD
+  Price: $89.99 NZD
-- [Umbra Slip Shoe Horn - Aluminium](https://everydayhome.co.nz/products/slip-shoe-horn-aluminium-matte): Ease on your shoes with this stylish and elegant slip shoehorn.
+- [Slip Shoe Horn - Aluminium](https://everydayhome.co.nz/products/slip-shoe-horn-aluminium-matte): Ease on your shoes with this stylish and elegant slip shoehorn.
 The Slip long handle shoe horn is the solution to end the common struggle of slipping on shoes; but with a modern twist.
-  Updated: 2025-09-25T17:03:12Z
+  Updated: 2025-10-02T03:38:25Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available